AN ESSAY BY KAREN SERGEANT

 The longer you delay the shift upstream, the heavier the business feels—and the harder it gets to move when you finally realize you must.

-Recognizing that you need to lead differently is a crucial step — but it’s not the final one.
-Now it’s time to be bracingly clear: how wide is the gap between how your business runs today and what it will take to scale impact without you at the center?
+The real question is this: How wide is the gap between how your business runs today — and what it will take to scale without you at the center?

 The questions below will help you see exactly where you stand — and what your next move needs to be.
 Take a few minutes to get honest about where you are — and where you’re ready to go.